ChengyueLiu/Awesome-BinarySCA/README.md

 # Awesome-BinarySCA
-This repository collect the research papers and commercial tools related to Binary Software Composition Analysis (Binary SCA) for C/C++ Ecosystem. wellcome to pull request to this repository.
+This repository collect the research papers and commercial tools related to Binary Software Composition Analysis (Binary SCA). wellcome to pull request to this repository.

 ## Research Papers

+###  C/C++ Ecosystem

 | Title                                                                                                                                                                                                                                                    | Venue | Year | Tool                                                           |